 Motor wattage can be a tricky thing.
-It’s the ultimate arbiter of how powerful a bike is, so the more the better, but as mentioned earlier it’s often capped by regulations — some governments limit bikes to as little as 250W, which guarantees plenty of pedaling.
+It’s the ultimate measure of how powerful a bike is, so the more the better, but as mentioned earlier it’s often capped by regulations — some governments limit bikes to as little as 250W, which guarantees plenty of pedaling.
 The US market isn’t quite so restricted, which is how the 3,000W Onyx RCR can exist.
-Every motor also has a higher peak wattage indicating what it can sustain in short bursts, say. when climbing a hill.
+Every motor also has a higher peak wattage indicating what it can sustain in short bursts, say when climbing a hill.

 Speaking of gearing, it’s entirely possible to get by with single-speed on an e-bike, since the motor is doing the hard work.
 If you expect to climb a lot of hills, however, you should opt for a multi-speed setup, which will let you gear down as necessary.
 Thankfully, multi-speed bikes and upgrades are fairly common at this point.

 Tires should never be an afterthought.
 If you’re coming from conventional city or mountain bikes it can be tempting to stick to those sizes and treads, and they’re certainly fine if you’re riding in similar contexts.
 But with a motor, you’ll probably be riding further and faster than before, or even in new terrain.